herb/email_tagging/README.md

+# intro

+This is a scanner for your gmail messages.
+It currently scans for
+* unrestricted shares on dropbox and gdrive
+* potential lateral phishing attempts

+It also scans multiple mailboxes at the same time assuming you've oauth access for each mailbox.

+Everything is very hacky at this point.
+No tests to speak of.
+Hardcoded paths for config files and persisted credentials.
+But the bones are there.
+Feedback welcome. :)

 # install and running

-It's assumed you have a `config.json` in the parent directory of where you run this that has credentials for a gmail api app.
+It's assumed you have a `config.json` in the parent directory, `../`, of where you run this that has credentials for a gmail api app.

 `config.json` should have the following form:
 ```